QuentinRa/blog.quentinra.dev/operating-systems/linux/env/process/index.md

 A foreground process is a process receiving input from the user, while a background process is running but not receiving input.

-They can only be one foreground process at a time inside a [session](#sessions).
-We use background processes to run long tasks that are not requiring user input.
+There can only be one foreground process at a time inside a [session](#sessions).
+We use background processes to run long tasks that do not require user input.
 Background processes:

 * 😵 can't read and may not be able to write output on the terminal
 * 🔕 aren't receiving signals, except **CTRL-Z** (suspend)